 Instructions

-- Add 10 cups of water to a large pot and bring to a boil.
-Once boiling, reduce to a low simmer and take about 3 cups of hot water to soak the hibiscus flower in a large bowl.
+- Boil 6 cups of water and take about 3 cups of hot water to soak the hibiscus flower in a large bowl.
 If using jackfruit or other meat substitutes listed above, DO NOT SOAK.

 - Soak hibiscus in hot water and apple cider vinegar for a minimum of 15 minutes.

-- Strain your chili sauce using a fine mesh strainer (optional), add chili sauce back into the pot along with bay leaves, and simmer for another 10-20 minutes.
+- Strain your chili sauce using a fine mesh strainer (optional), add chili sauce back into the pot along with bay leaves, salt, jackfruit/hibiscus/mushrooms, and simmer for another about 10-15 minutes.
 The longer you simmer it, the better the flavors will get.

-- Make sure hibiscus or mushrooms simmers with birria sauce for at least 15 minutes to absorb the flavor well.
-At this point taste your birria and add salt/pepper as needed.
+- At this point taste your birria and add salt/pepper as needed.

 - Serve with Mexican rice, and beans, and enjoy!